 When your computer fails to start, several things could be to blame.
 It could be that the computer is the victim of an attack, a virus, or malware, in which case you are advised to run a virus scan on the computer, or you may need to reformat the hard drive.
 A computer that won’t start may also just be old and needs an update, in which case you will need to reinstall the software, or you may need to replace the hard drive.
 In any case, you should be able to figure out the problem.

 When your computer does not start, you may take it to be a sign that your computer does not need repair, that it should be thrown away, or that your computer is haunted.
-The truth of the matter is that in most cases, the computer is just low on power, and all you need to do is plug it into the wall to let it recharge.
+The truth of the matter is that in most cases, the laptop is just low on power, and all you need to do is plug it into the wall to let it recharge.
 Conversely, if your desktop won’t start, you can check whether it is receiving enough power from the electrical switch.
 If you have a faulty power outlet, you can contact Paul The Plumber’s electrical services (or another company of the same type) to repair it.

 You’re about to start work on your computer when you suddenly hear a loud beep, and your computer screen goes blank.
 What do you do?
 Most people panic because their computer won’t turn on, and in these times, it’s easy to give in to fear and panic and call a computer technician.
 But don’t.
 Before you let panic take control, try these seven steps first.